ibm-cloud-docs/vmware/installing-vmware-vsphere-esxi-remote-console-and-virtual-media.md

 ## Requirements
 {: #reqs-vsphere-esxi}
-* A virtual machine (VM) instance that has access to the Private Network [such as a cloud compute instance that is installed with Windows or Linux, with a Java enabled browser, accessible via vpn.softlayer.com or public IP].
-The VSI must be on the same private network that the server’s Intelligent Platform Management Interface (IPMI) addresses are located.
+* A virtual server instance that has access to the private network [such as a cloud compute instance that is installed with Windows or Linux, with a Java enabled browser, accessible via vpn.softlayer.com or public IP].
+The virtual server instance must be on the same private network that the server’s Intelligent Platform Management Interface (IPMI) addresses are located.|

 * A copy of VMware ESXi VIM Installer ISO.

 <!--## Steps -->